lizadaly/utopia-novels/books/arqtiq/book.md

-continual lawns, social halls and grand hotels for the floating population, this last much improved by the efforts of the Salvation Army, who have charmed the crowed to good behavior as they enjoy appreciatively their sweet-voiced pleadings.
+continual lawns, social halls and grand hotels for the floating population, this last much improved by the efforts of the Salvation Army, who have charmed the crowd to good behavior as they enjoy appreciatively their sweet-voiced pleadings.

 I look out at the country, dotted with quartz-mill